 Abulia

-Pathologically, abulia may be observed in:
+Pathologically, abulia may be observed in various conditions, including:

-- Infarcts in anterior cerebral artery territory and ruptured anterior communicating artery aneurysms, causing basal forebrain damage.
+- Infarcts in the anterior cerebral artery territory and ruptured anterior communicating artery aneurysms, causing basal forebrain damage.

 - Closed head injury

-- Parkinson’s disease; sometimes as a forerunner of a frontal lobe dementia
+- Parkinson’s disease, sometimes as a forerunner of a frontal lobe dementia

 References